 Yellowing leaves on your plants can be caused by a number of conditions.
 Sometimes, the cause is obvious, which means that you can fix it immediately.
 There are other times when the problem is more of a mystery.
 In these cases, you'll need to try changing one thing at a time until you see improvement.

 Even after you correct the problem, it's still likely that the yellow leaves will fall off with time.
 Don't worry, though.
 If the plant regains its health, it's possible that new... leaves will fill in during the next growing season.
 Growing plants is always a matter of patience.
 Do your best to eliminate these common reasons for yellowing leaves, then wait to see what happens.

 01 of 06

-It's reasonable to state that over-watering or under-watering is most likely at fault when a plant's leaves turn yellow.
+Over-watering or under-watering are the most common culprits when a plant's leaves turn yellow.
 With potted plants, it is crucial that you only water as much as the plant needs.